 Process of Snow Removal

-When street conditions due to snow / ice dictate the need for treatment and/or plowing, as determined by the conditions, the city’s Public Works department, treat and/or remove snow from city streets, city owned sidewalks, and parking lots.
-It is the policy of the city to treat the main traffic ways first and continue until they are deemed clear and open for safe travel, before doing residential street zones.
-Once the main roads have been cleared / treated, operators will be assigned to specific zones that include residential streets.
-After all streets have been satisfactorily plowed and treated, operators will plow / treat city parking lots.
+The Public Works department, treats and/or removes snow from city owned sidewalks and parking lots and city streets.
+It is the City's policy to treat the main traffic ways first until they are deemed clear and open for safe travel, before treating residential streets.
+Once the main roads have been treated, operators will be assigned to specific zones that include residential streets.
+After all streets have been satisfactorily plowed and treated, operators will address city parking lots.

 Tips for Helping Snow Removal Operations